Sovexe/byond-medal-scraper/README.md

 - Handles date formats: today, yesterday, and specific dates
 - Saves data in JSON format
 - Supports concurrent scraping for faster execution
+- Includes a progress bar to show scraping progress
+- Adds a delay between batches to be considerate to the web server

 ## Requirements

 - Python 3.x
 - `requests` library
 - `beautifulsoup4` library
+- `tqdm` library

 ## Installation